plter/PlayWithWSL/README.md

 # Work flow

-1. Turn on wsl feature with commond `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` or check the `wsl` item in control panel.
+1. Turn on wsl feature with commond `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` or check the `Windos Subsystem for Linux` item in `Turn Windows features on or off` panel.
 2. Search `ubuntu` with Widnows Store and install it.
 3. Launch `ubuntu` and config your username and password.